DIY Fabric Wrapped Monogram

 IMG_7320

-No need to draw a perfect spiral or anything just go cutting shaping it. the less perfect the better.
+15. There’s no need to draw a perfect spiral or anything just go cutting and shaping it.
+The less perfect the better.

-Starting with the outer end start rolling keeping the center tight.
+16. Begin with the outer end of the spiral and start rolling it keeping the center tight.

 IMG_7321

-When you get to the other end, add some hot glue to the back of the flower and glue it to the end of the spiral.
+17. When you get to the other end, add some hot glue to the bottom of the flower and glue it to the end of the spiral which should be almost like a circle.

 IMG_7322

-Do the same for other flowers and then glue them to the monogram.
+18. Do the same for other flowers and then glue them to the covered letter.

-Now cut 2 strips of ribbon and knot them together in the middle.
-Glue it to the middle of the flowers to give an idea of leaves!
+19. Now cut 2 strips of ribbon and knot them together in the middle to create something like the leaves.

 IMG_7338